georger420/Atari-XLXE-Pictures-Viewer/README.md

 ### Compilation

-For successfull compilation there are necessary three "includes" files, which are not enclosed to reporsitory due to copyright:
+For successfull compilation there are necessary three "includes" files, which are not enclosed to repository due to copyright:

 - Rapidq.inc
 - QAbout.inc